Learning Variable Impedance Skills from Demonstrations with Passivity Guarantee: Proposed Approach

-The purpose of reproducing the stiffness matrix is to shape the compliance of the robot like that of the human teacher and the control torque $\boldsymbol{f}^{c}$ in (\ref{equ:1}) for the robot can be calculated with the chosen $\boldsymbol{K}^{v}$, then transformed to joint torques $\boldsymbol{\tau}$ of the robot using the Jacobian transpose $J^{\mathrm{T}}$ as follows: $\boldsymbol{\tau}=J^{\mathrm{T}} \boldsymbol{f}^{c}$.
+The purpose of reproducing the stiffness matrix is to shape the compliance of the robot like that of the human teacher.
+The control torque $\boldsymbol{f}^{c}$ in (\ref{equ:1}) for the robot can be calculated using the reproduced stiffness and a chosen $\boldsymbol{K}^{v}$.
+This torque is then transformed to joint torques $\boldsymbol{\tau}$ of the robot using the Jacobian transpose $J^{\mathrm{T}}$ as follows: $\boldsymbol{\tau}=J^{\mathrm{T}} \boldsymbol{f}^{c}$.
 However, directly applying the learned stiffness for interaction tasks can potentially lead to instability or unsafe behavior in the system.
-To address this issue, the next section introduces a novel tank-based approach that ensures the passivity of the system.
+To address this issue, the next section introduces a novel Lyapunov function that provides a straightforward implementation condition to ensure the system's passivity.